HadenHiles/VideoScraper/README.md

 - **Fast Frontend:** Built with Vite, React, and TypeScript for optimal performance and maintainability.
 - **Secure Backend:** Node.js/Express server handles CORS and streams video files securely.
 - **Cross-Origin Support:** Download videos from sites that restrict direct downloads.
+- **Advanced Extraction:** Automatic fallback to browser-based extraction (Playwright/Puppeteer) for sites like TikTok, YouTube, Instagram, etc.
+- **Proxy Support:** Optionally use a proxy for TikTok and other sites that block scraping.
+- **Fun Loading Animation:** Enjoy a playful loader while videos are being extracted.

 ## Installation